aimanc/Driver-s-attention-evaluator/README.md

 # Driver-s-attention-evaluator
 In this project driver's attention is evaluated by gaze estimation and fatigue detection.
-The data set used in this project is pictures.
+Hand crafted features eyes and headpose are used for this purpose.